 Exam results can actually be very good predictors of college readiness.
 What's the point of having a diploma if it isn't worth the paper it's printed on?
 What's the point in starting college if you'll lack the necessary skills to finish?

 Opponents of exit exams are well-meaning.
 But they fail to understand that letting unqualified students graduate actually does nothing to help those students in any way.
 If you lack basic reading, writing and math skills, having a diploma versus not having one probably won't matter much.
 Employers will not want employees who lack basic skills.
 Students who lack basic skills usually won't be able to complete college.

 Teaching to the test can be a problem when the tests aren't very good.
 This is a big problem with the No Child Left Behind tests.
 Fill in the bubble tests often do a poor job of testing knowledge and skills.
 But tests can be done well.
 If teachers are preparing students to pass high quality tests that gauge literacy, effective writing skills, math skills, analytical skills, critical thinking skills and general knowledge in several fields, that can only be a good thing.

 One Exam Shouldn't Determine a Person's Future

-Unfortunately, there is no perfect way to do anything.
+Unfortunately, there's no perfect way to do anything.
 Every option will have advantages and disadvantages.
-But if you look at America's drop out rate (which is almost on par with Mexico's), declining college graduation rates relative to other nations, and abysmal performance on international tests, it is obvious that what we are doing now isn't working.
+But if you look at America's drop out rate (which is almost on par with Mexico's), declining college graduation rates relative to other nations, and abysmal performance on international tests, it's obvious that what we're doing now isn't working.
 If a challenging exit exam can increase motivation and learning, that can overcome any potential downsides.